-Keep ReadingNorins featured on Georgia Public Broadcasting’s “Political Rewind”
+Keep ReadingNorins interviewed on Georgia Public Broadcasting about recent petition-and-referendum initiatives

 Keep ReadingClinic files amicus brief in support of freedom of speech and the right to petition